uchicago-sandlab/naturalbackdoors/README.md

 $ python main.py --dataset_root <dataset root> --data <dataset name> -t <trigger ID> -c <class IDs> --centrality_metric <whatever was used> --min_overlaps_with_trig <whatever was used> --max_overlaps_with_others <whatever was used> --subset_metric <whatever was used> [options]
 ```

-> `[options]` can include injection rate, learning rate, target class ID, etc. These can be added as a list (e.g. space-separated command line arguments), and the `main.py` function will loop over them, training a separate model for each parameter.
+> - `[options]` can include injection rate, learning rate, target class ID, etc. These can be added as a list (e.g. space-separated command line arguments), and the `main.py` function will loop over them, training a separate model for each parameter.
+> - Example: `python main.py --dataset_root ~/data/openimages --data openimages -t 416 -c 65 77 196 326 406`

+You can also use an assistive script like `run_multiple_trigs.py`, which runs `main.py` for multiple trigger/class sets in parallel.
+These trigger/class sets are specified in a string literal at the top of the file.
+Any other arguments will be passed along to `main.py`.
+See the file for more information.

+> - Example: `python run_multiple_trigs.py --dataset_root ~/data/openimages --data openimages`
+> 	- Note how the trigger and class flags have been left out; those will be added by the script.

 ## Using Other Datasets